GuillaumeDIDIER/C-teel/README.md

  - `if` and `while` conditions use inefficient constructs.
  (The condition is wholly evaluated and only then is `testq` used on the result to determine jump, instead of selecting the right jcc to use)
  - register allocation use simple heuristics which can sometimes be inefficient.
- - function with more than 6 parameters is an experimental feature (implemented but not thoroughly tested).

 ## Licence